Jammyjamjamman/Magnetometer_data_server/db_updater/README.md

 ### Loading sensor information.

 Sensor details can be loaded, by opening [Load_Sensorinfo_to_DB.ipynb](Load_Sensorinfo_to_DB.ipynb) or by the python function `add_sensor()` in the script `add_sensor.py`.
-The function requires 4 arguments: a sensor identifier, the sensor latitude, lognitude, elevation and the coordinate system it uses when recording magnetometer readings (see [XYZ Algorithm](https://github.com/usgs/geomag-algorithms/blob/master/docs/algorithms/XYZ.md).
+The function requires 4 arguments: a sensor identifier, the sensor latitude, lognitude, elevation and the coordinate system the sensor uses when recording magnetometer readings (see [XYZ Algorithm](https://github.com/usgs/geomag-algorithms/blob/master/docs/algorithms/XYZ.md) ).
 [Load_Sensorinfo_to_DB.ipynb](Load_Sensorinfo_to_DB.ipynb) will also go through loading the magnetometer information and data from the [Hartland](http://geomag.bgs.ac.uk/operations/hartland.html) observatory.

 After adding a sensor to the database, a new script, for that sensor to upload to the database, will be generated.